By Amitai B.

 I would like to mention also Grafana which is an excellent visualization tool.
 It can be used with both Elasticsearch and InfluxDB.

 Both solutions are excellent, they are scalable, support high availability, easy to setup, configure and maintain.
 And both of them are open source and free.

 In a performance test that InfluxData (the company that developed InfluxDB) performed, InfluxDB got much better results.
 But Elasticsearch can handle a huge load so for a regular system it can be enough.

-Elasticsearch has an advantage over InfluxDB because you can use its full text search capability.
+Elasticsearch has an advantage over InfluxDB because you can use its full text-search capability.
 This would be very useful if you want to save your logs (messages) and work with them.
-In order to get that capability with time series database like InfluxDB we will have to add another database that will support this service.
+In order to get that capability with time series databases like InfluxDB, we will have to add another database that will support this service.
 It will make the system much more complicated.
-We will have to maintain two databases for monitoring, synchronize them in case in failure, probably add a message queue such as RabbitMQ, and all of this it with a high cost of time and money.
+We will have to maintain two databases for monitoring.
+We will have to synchronize them in case of failure, andprobably add a message queue such as RabbitMQ.
+All of this comes at a high cost of time and money.

 I think that the selection of the tool depends on the requirements.
-If the monitoring system should only monitor numbers through time, I would have picked InfluxDB, because it is more suited for the job.
-If you need also to save the logs or textual data, then pick Elasticsearch, in order to simplify the job.
+If the monitoring system should only monitor numbers through time, I would have picked InfluxDB, because it is more suited to the job.
+If you need also to save the logs or textual data, then pick Elasticsearch to simplify the job.